federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ###### Date/Time Testing

-This section exists primarily for debugging purposes and can test for records that were created backdated to a specific number of days or months.
-It's default setting for normal operation is 0, which nullifies the test.
+This section exists primarily for debugging purposes and can test creation dates for records backdated to a specific number of days or months.
+Its default setting for normal operation is 0, which nullifies the test.

 ###### Resource Name Tester